Titteliture

 Titteliture was the Sveriges Television's Christmas calendar and Sveriges Radio's Christmas Calendar in 1960.
 The radio version was called Barnens adventskalender ("The Children's Christmas Calendar").

 Plot

-Every time, except for Wednesdays (that were TV-broadcasting-free in Sweden at that time), a "tomte" called Titteliture (a name created from tittut, the Swedish term for "peekaboo") opens a calendar window.
+Every day, except for Wednesdays (which were TV-broadcasting-free in Sweden at that time), a "tomte" called Titteliture (a name created from tittut, the Swedish term for "peekaboo") opens a calendar window.
 Behind each calendar window is a guest, and adventure or a riddle.